-There are tons of supermarkets, design agencies, dentist offices.
+There are tons of supermarkets, design agencies, and dentist offices.
 Yet, each one of them profiles in something unique or has some vibe attuned to the energy of their ideal audience.

 - Apple wasn’t the first vendor of smartphones or headphones, and unlike other players like Dell, they were the only company that positioned themselves as a leader across multiple categories.
 Their original mission statement was “making personal computing accessible to each and every individual”.
-They rebranded themselves from “Apple Computers” to “Apple” to enlarge their item portfolio, and pitched their audience via incredible designs, simplicity, and user-friendliness (instead of boasting about RAM or CPUs).
+They rebranded themselves from “Apple Computers” to “Apple” to enlarge their item portfolio and pitched their audience via incredible designs, simplicity, and user-friendliness (instead of boasting about RAM or CPUs).